Hikma Acquires The Rights To A Portfolio Of Takeda Brands For The MENA Region

 Date

-(MENAFN- AETOSWire) Hikma Pharmaceuticals PLC (Hikma, Group), the multinational Pharmaceutical group, today announces that it has agreed with Takeda Pharmaceuticals International AG (Takeda) to acquire the rights to 17 brands currently licensed to Hikma for select territories in the Middle East and North Africa (MENA) region.
+(MENAFN- Mid-East Info) Amman, Jordan: Hikma Pharmaceuticals PLC (Hikma, Group), the multinational Pharmaceutical group, today announces that it has agreed with Takeda Pharmaceuticals International AG (Takeda) to acquire the rights to 17 brands currently licensed to Hikma for select territories in the Middle East and North Africa (MENA) region.

 Through a number of licensing contracts, the latest of which was entered into in 2017, Hikma developed a strategic partnership with Takeda to license, commercialise and, in some cases, manufacture a portfolio of products in the MENA region.
 Today the portfolio includes attractive and growing branded products used for cardiovascular, diabetes, gastroenterology and pain management.